 Examples of Projects compared to operations or business as usual

-Because projects are unique they are structured and managed using acknowledged standards, skill sets, processes and procedures.
-These are created, supported, improved and maintained by organisations dedicated to the Project Management profession like the Association of Project Management and the Project Management Institute.
+Projects are unique they are structured and managed using acknowledged standards, skill sets, processes and procedures.
+These are created, improved and maintained by organizations dedicated to the Project Management profession like the Association of Project Management and the Project Management Institute.

 Project Manager Job Descriptions